agsb/milliForth-6502/README.md

 _**still not operational, using lib6502 for emulation and tests**_

 A crude small script for compile with ca65 is included.

+    ; for make it
+    sh mk a sector-6502

+    ; for clear it
+    sh mk x sector-6502

+the size is take from main: to ends: using the sector-6502.lbl file

 ## Note